JohnAdamsy/hacker-news-app/README.md

 3. **General**: As words can be in both lower case and uppercase, to avoid miscounting, converted all words into lowercase.
 Ignoring whitespaces, digits and other "funny" characters.

 ## To Do
-1. Add Tests
-2. Docker support
+1. Docker support
-3. CI/CD Pipeline Configs
+2. CI/CD Pipeline Configs

 ## Hacker News API
 1. Retrieving last N stories